kekse1/norbert/README.md

 Everything's about **abstract energy**! **;-D**

 ## Infrastructure
-I'm really **already** implementing it, even if I'm still working on some more theory.
+I'm **already** implementing it, even if I'm still working on some more theory.
 To be exact, I'm optimizing it right now.

 Therefore I created a whole 'infrastructure', which is *partially* published.